How Many Countries Play Tennis?

 They rank among the most well-known tennis players the world has ever seen.
 At the age of 17, Boris Becker won Wimbledon, the first of his six Grand Slam titles, and instantly rose to fame.

-Tennis is increasingly popular around the world, even if traditional tennis-playing countries like the US and Europe continue to control the sport’s top levels.
+Tennis is increasingly popular around the world, even if traditional tennis-playing regions like the US and Europe continue to dominate the sport’s top levels.
 Although they may not be heavily represented at the pinnacle of the sport, regions like Asia have the largest populations worldwide and the most participation.
 But even so, this only represents a small portion of their entire population.

 Tennis is made more accessible to everyone thanks to organizations like the ITF that gather comprehensive statistics on player participation to aid in investment decisions in facilities.
-By 2030, there should be 120 million participants, and continents like Asia and Africa have the potential to spur this growth and make the sport truly international.

 FAQ’S